top of page

 In fact, this picture was found to be set up after the birth.
 You can see the full details here: https://apnews.com/article/fact-check-baby-born-iud-mirena-268471572996

-Comparing Mirena to Other Birth Control Options
+Comparing The Mirena to Other Birth Control Options

 Method